gorgonia/gorgonia.github.io/content/how-to/_index.md

 Those how-to guides:

 * are goal-oriented
-* shows how to solve a specific problem
+* show how to solve a specific problem
 * are made of understandable steps

 Analogy: a recipe in a cookery book